EDUfair

 EDUfair is the largest international educational fair in Serbia, held in Belgrade every year.
 It enables youths from Serbia and the region to acquire all the essential information about studying programs since 2004.
 EDUfair gathers variety of different universities, faculties and other study program facilities from all over Serbia (Beograd, Novi Sad, Niš, Kragujevac, etc.) and from abroad (Austria, Australia, Greece, Canada, Hungary, Italy, Germany, United States, Great Britain, France, Croatia, Czech Republic, Slovenia, Switzerland, etc.).
 Exhibitors at EDUfair present new accredited academic and professional programs and offer scholarships and job opportunities after graduation.

 History

 EDUfair was established in 2004 because until that time there was a lack of information available about higher education in Serbia.
-It was the first event where future freshmen and future master students could learn about different Serbian and foreign study programs at one place.
+It was the first event where future freshmen and future master's students could learn about different Serbian and foreign study programs at one place.
 According to the statistics, EDUfair gathered over 65,000 visitors during the last 14 years.